ravishar313/target_identification_ui/TARGET_IDENTIFICATION_UI.md

 - Analyzes the selected disease
 - Identifies similar diseases that could provide insights
 - Displays rationales for disease similarity
+- There is export functionality for the disease expert analysis report

 The analysis process typically takes 30-40 seconds and provides detailed information about similar diseases and why they're relevant to the research.